-- (1) In addition to the requirements set out at rule 3.2.1, licensees must ensure that the following information is provided to customers, in writing, before entering into a regulated agreement - - (a) the interest payable, including the APR; - (b) the total cost of the credit;
+- (1) In addition to the requirements set out at rule 3.2.1, licensees must ensure that the following information is provided to customers, in writing, before entering into a regulated agreement - (a) the interest payable, including the APR; - (b) the total cost of the credit;

-- (c) the repayment schedule, including the value and timing of all repayments; - (d) details of the cooling-off period, or period of reflection; and - (e) the arrangements for early repayment, including any fees or charges for early repayment.
+- (c) the repayment schedule, including the value and timing of all repayments; - (d) details of the cooling-off period, or period of reflection; and - (e) the arrangements for early repayment, including any fees or charges for early repayment. - Where the regulated agreement concerns home reversion finance, (a) and (c) do not apply.